Team-No-Focus/2-D-Platformer/README.md

-# Mario Clone (In Construction)
+# Mario Clone (In Development)
 ## Introduction
 <img src="Images/cnet-nintendo-super-mario-bros.png" align="right"
      alt="Size Limit logo by Anton Lovchikov" width="150" height="120">
 Team No Focus(TNF) presents a spin-off of the iconic title, Super Mario Bros.
-We intend to provide fast and challenging gameplay that anyone can enjoy.
+We intend to create fast and challenging gameplay for anyone to enjoy.
 ## Features
 - Written in Java
 - 2D Graphics using the ACM library